JunsooLee/JunsooLee/README.md

 👋 Hi there!
-I'm Begginer of AI Engineer in BoostCamp 2nd.<br />
+I'm Begginer of AI Engineer in BoostCamp 2nd.
-:bulb: Now I'm interested in both CV and NLP. <br /><br />
+🔭 I'm currently working on...
+🌱 I’m currently learning Deep Learning development with PyTorch

 ### :muscle: Skills